Dherse/masterproef/content/2_ecosystem.typ

         + A code editor is provided as an external tool, however, support for the language must be provided by the ecosystem.
 That being said, it is not a requirement and is desired rather than required.
     ],
     title: [
-        Comparison of programming ecosystem components and their importance for @api development and language design.
+        Comparison of programming ecosystem components and their importance.
     ],
     kind: table,
 )[